Dallas: (972) 548-0088

 So you want to buy a house.
 Do you know what to look for in terms of energy insulation?

-If you buy a pre-existing home, age matters.
-It’s quite common, especially here in the Plano/Richardson area, to buy a home that was built before 1980.
-The problem is that back then there wasn’t such a thing as energy codes!
-Building was more about aesthetics and functionality, and very little, if any, attention was paid to energy efficiency.
+Suppose you buy a pre-existing home, age matters.
+It’s common, especially here in the Plano/Richardson area, to buy a home built before 1980.
+The problem is that there wasn’t such a thing as energy codes back then!
+The building was more about aesthetics and functionality, and very little, if any, attention was paid to the attic insulation.

 But what if you’re buying a new home?
-Maybe you’re building a house, or you’ve just purchased a newly-built house.
-Luckily, most of the houses built today are up to energy codes and work very well at saving energy.
+Maybe you’re building a house or just purchased a newly-built one.
+Luckily, most houses built today are up to energy codes and work very well at saving energy.
 They usually have things like continuous soffit vents or TechShield, which is a type of radiant barrier.
-Usually these new homes have 14-18 inches of insulation in the attic.
+Usually, these new homes have 14-18 inches of insulation in the attic.
 These are all common with new builds today.

-The problem is that they’re often under-ventilated from an exhaust standpoint.
+The problem is that they’re often under-ventilated from that standpoint.
 The radiant barrier and insulation keep the heat from getting into your house, but that hot air may be trapped in your attic and unable to be vented out.

-Whether you’re building a new house, or buying a pre-existing home, we’ll be happy to give you an assessment of your attic.
-Do you know someone in the market for a new home?
+Whether you’re building a new house or buying a pre-existing home, we’ll be happy to assess your attic.
+Do you know someone in the mark t for a new home?
 If so, please share this with them.
-Thanks!